-Director - Teacher
+Founder - Director - Teacher

 Music has always been part of my life: as a child singing with my mum while washing the dishes, thereafter choir, solo singing, performing in musicals, setting up choirs, taking voice and instrumental lessons, and playing in an orchestra.

 After finishing teacher training college I worked as a classroom teacher in Primary, Secondary and Special Education.
 After fourteen years of teaching I swapped The Netherlands for Bangladesh to work as a Special Education Adviser.